Manhatai/lol-rank-gen/README.md

 Currently wip visual interface of soloqsim with all its features, only adding new ones to it.

 To do:
-- Option to put in riot id instead of rank
+- Option to put in riot id instead of rank (almost done)
 - Mmr simulation
 - Main loop optimization